 Other warnings

-• Nervous system disorder warning: This drug may cause neuroleptic malignant syndrome (NMS).
-This is a rare nervous system disorder that may be fatal (cause death).
+• Nervous system disorder warning: Metoclopramide may cause neuroleptic malignant syndrome (NMS).
+NMS is a rare nervous system disorder that may be fatal.
 Symptoms include a high body temperature, stiff muscles, confusion, abnormal pulse or blood pressure, fast heart rate, and sweating.
+This condition is more likely to occur if you also take another drug that can cause NMS, or if you take too much metoclopramide.
 Call your doctor right away if you have these symptoms.
 You’ll have to stop taking this drug if you have this condition.
+Doctors won’t prescribe metoclopramide if you’re taking another drug that can cause NMS.

 • Uncontrolled spasms warning: This drug may cause muscle spasms in your face, neck, body, arms, and legs.
-These spasms can cause abnormal movements and body positions.
-These are more likely to happen during the first 2 days of your treatment.
-The risk is higher in children and adults younger than 30 years of age.
+These spasms can cause irregular movements and body positions.
+These are more likely to happen during the first 2 days of treatment.
+The risk is higher in adults younger than 30 years of age.

 • Depression warning: This drug may cause depression.
-This effect can happen even if you don’t have a history of depression.
-Your symptoms may be mild to severe, and may include thoughts of suicide.
+This can occur even if you don’t have a history of depression.
+Your symptoms may be mild to severe and may include thoughts of suicide.
 Call your doctor right away if you have signs of depression.

-Metoclopramide oral tablet is a prescription drug that’s available as the brand-name drugs Reglan and Metozolv ODT.
-It’s also available as a generic drug.
+Metoclopramide oral tablet is a generic prescription drug that’s available as the brand-name drug Reglan.
 Generic drugs usually cost less than brand-name versions.
 In some cases, they may not be available in all strengths or forms as a brand-name drug.

-Metoclopramide also comes in an oral solution as well as injectable forms that are only given by a healthcare provider.
+Metoclopramide also comes as an oral solution, a nasal spray, and an injectable form that’s only given by a healthcare professional.

 Why it’s used

-Metoclopramide is used to treat gastroesophageal reflux disease (GERD) that causes symptoms.
+Metoclopramide is used in adults to treat gastroesophageal reflux disease (GERD) that causes symptoms.
 GERD occurs when acid flows up from your stomach.
-This causes heartburn.
+This can cause heartburn.
 It may also harm your esophagus (the tube that connects your mouth to your stomach).
-This drug is used to relieve heartburn and heal sores in your esophagus when other treatments haven’t worked.
+This drug is used to help relieve heartburn and heal sores in your esophagus when other treatments haven’t worked.

-Metoclopramide is also used to treat diabetic gastroparesis.
+Metoclopramide is also used to treat diabetic gastroparesis in adults.
 Gastroparesis happens when your stomach takes too long to empty its contents.
 Symptoms may include nausea, vomiting, heartburn, loss of appetite, and feeling full long after meals.

 This drug may be used as part of a combination therapy.
 This means you may need to take it with other medications to treat your condition.